Angold-4/OSDI/Chapter/Chapter2/4ClockTick.md

-## Operating Systerms Design and Implementation Notes
+## Operating Systems Design and Implementation Notes

 # 4. Inside a Hole Clock Tick
 ##### By Jiawei Wang